brunokoga/Montevideo/additionalMonsters_dir/gremlin.md

 Special Abilities

 **Unluck Aura (Su)** A pugwampi radiates an aura of unluck to a radius of 20 feet.
-Any creature in this area must roll two d20s whenever a situation calls for a d20 roll (such as an attack roll, a skill check, or a saving throw) and must use the lower of the two results generated.
+Any creature in this area must roll two d20s whenever a situation calls for a d20 roll (such as an attack roll, a skill check, or a saving throw and must use the lower of the two results generated.
 This is a mind-affecting effect that does not work on animals, other gremlins, or gnolls.
-Any character who gains any sort of luck bonus (such as that granted by a [_luckstone_](additionalMonsters/../magicItems/wondrousItems#_stone-of-good-luck) or [_divine favor_](additionalMonsters/../spells/divineFavor#_divine-favor)) is immune to the pugwampi unluck aura.
+Any character who gains any sort of luck bonus (such as that granted by a [_luckstone_](additionalMonsters/../magicItem_dir/wondrousItems#_stone-of-good-luck or [_divine favor_](additionalMonsters/../spell_dir/divineFavor#_divine-favor) is immune to the pugwampi unluck aura.

 Mean, dog-faced, and cowardly, pugwampis are loved by no one—not even other gremlins.
 These gremlins take disproportionate amounts of enjoyment from the accidents and missteps of other creatures, often going to great lengths to manufacture the perfect deadfalls or stumbling blocks.
 They then wait nearby, both to laugh at the inevitable mishaps and to make sure their personal unluckiness is passed off on their victims.